Stephenie Meyer: Immortality and eternal life

 Apparent in Meyer's Twilight series is the theme of the distinction between immortality and eternal life.
 In Meyer's novels, vampires are immortal and have superhuman gifts and abilities; however, the Cullen family longs for things they cannot have.
 Their circumstances prevent them from forming meaningful relationships with humans or other vampires, isolating them within their small clan.
-Furthermore, the couples in the Cullen family are unable to procreate which causes severe bitterness in Rosalie who envies Bella's ability to be pregnant.
+Furthermore, the couples in the Cullen family are unable to procreate, which causes severe bitterness in Rosalie who envies Bella's ability to be pregnant.
 According to Riess, the distinction between eternal life and immortality is represented by Bella, who in Breaking Dawn, has achieved eternal life rather than immortality because she achieved the Mormon tenets of eternal life: immortality and a perfected body, eternal parenthood, and an eternal marriage.
-Riess indicates that Bella receives immortality in an act of self-sacrifice rather than self-service as she dies for the birth of her child.
+Riess indicates that Bella receives immortality in an act of self-sacrifice rather than self-service, as she dies for the birth of her child.
 Bella is subsequently resurrected in a perfected vampire body.
 In Mormonism, resurrection occurs in the context of relationships, exemplified by Bella who enjoys her resurrected body in the company of her husband, child, and the rest of the Cullen family.
 The titles of the novels serve to reinforce this idea.
 At the beginning of the series, Bella discusses leaving Phoenix and heading to Forks where she says, "[goodbye] to the sun".
-The titles of the first three novels: Twilight, New Moon, and Eclipse, serve as natural phenomenon in which the sun is darkened.
+The titles of the first three novels, Twilight, New Moon, and Eclipse, serve as natural phenomenon in which the sun is darkened.
 However, the final novel is titled Breaking Dawn, which symbolizes the beginning of a new day and Bella's transformation into a vampire and subsequent transcendence of her old life.

 Views

 Religion

-Meyer is a member of the Church of Jesus Christ of Latter-day Saints and does not drink alcohol, drink coffee, smoke, or watch R-rated movies.
+Meyer is a member of the Church of Jesus Christ of Latter-day Saints and does not drink alcohol or coffee, smoke, or watch R-rated movies.
 Similarly, there is no drinking and smoking in the novels (with the exception of her 2008 The Host, which contains drinking).
 Despite pressure to include a major sex scene, Meyer was adamant against including graphic sex in her series.
 According to Lev Grossman of Time, some of the series' appeal is due to its lack of sex and its eroticizing of abstinence.
-As a member of The Church of Jesus Christ of Latter-day Saints, Meyer acknowledges that her faith has influenced her work.
-In particular, she says that her characters "tend to think more about where they came from, and where they are going, than might be typical."
-Meyer says that she does not consciously intend her novels to be influenced by her religion, or to promote the virtues of sexual abstinence and spiritual purity, but admits that her writing is shaped by her values, saying, "I don't think my books are going to be really graphic or dark, because of who I am.
+As a member of the Church of Jesus Christ of Latter-day Saints, Meyer acknowledges that her faith has influenced her work.
+In particular, she says that her characters "tend to think more about where they came from and where they are going, than might be typical."
+Meyer says that she does not consciously intend her novels to be influenced by her religion or to promote the virtues of sexual abstinence and spiritual purity, but admits that her writing is shaped by her values, saying, "I don't think my books are going to be really graphic or dark, because of who I am.
 There's always going to be a lot of light in my stories."